‘Hold the Line’

-Here on the north west coast of Britain, there’s a ‘hold the line’ strategy for our sea defences.
+Here on the Fylde Coast of Britain, there’s a ‘hold the line’ strategy for our sea defences.
 There’s a long history of man-made revetments and seawalls being built to stop the sea from encroaching onto the land.

-If you look back through the history books along the whole of the Fylde Coast you’ll see that most of the sea defences were built or strengthened in response to flood events.
+Look back through the history books and you’ll see that most of the sea defences on the Fylde were built or strengthened in response to flooding events.

 There were serious flood events along this coast in 1927, 1953 and 1977.
 In 2013 there was a 1-in-200 year storm.